sanbir/sanbir.github.io/_posts/2016-7-19-what-is-steemit-and-why-you-should-join-it-right-now-if-you-haven-t.md

 <h2>Get connected</h2>

 <p>Steemit has no referral program I am aware of.
 However, if you joined Steemit after this introduction and earned some money, I would be happy if you check out my blog at <a href="https://steemit.com/@sanbir">https://steemit.com/@sanbir</a> and upvote my posts.
 This way I receive a little money and you will be guaranteed not to lose anything and even have a chance to receive money too (if other people also like what you liked).
-Moreover, I will upvote one post of everyone who upvoted this post (which, in turn, will add some money to those people).</p>
+Moreover, I will upvote one post of everyone who upvoted <a href="https://steemit.com/steemit/@sanbir/what-is-steemit-and-why-you-should-join-it-right-now-if-you-haven-t">this post</a> (which, in turn, will add some money to those people).</p>

 <h2>Thank you!</h2>